Community Counselling Grants

 Community Counselling Fund (Wave 1)

 This funding opportunity focused on community counselling for adults in relation to mental health and substance use, with the goal of reaching underserved or hard to reach populations that do not have access to counselling opportunities.
 Priority was given to proposals that demonstrated the ability to reach these populations through the application of an equity lens.
 Health equity, inclusive of mental health, exists when all people can reach their full health potential and are not disadvantaged from attaining it because of their race, ethnicity, religion, gender, age, social class, socioeconomic status, sexual orientation or other socially determined circumstance.
 Non-government, not-for-profit, community-based organizations or First Nations, Metis or Urban Aboriginal organizations in British Columbia were invited to apply for up to $120,000 in annual funding, distributed over 3 years.
 29 organizations were selected as recipients of this funding.
+This fund has been renewed until March 2025 at up to $130,000 per grantee per year.

 COVID-19 Surge Funding (Wave 2)